This function takes a trajectory up to time p and a way of building the next step of the

 - ⋯ = ⋯

-Given a family of measures μ : (n : ℕ) → Measure ((i : Iic n) → X i)
+Given a family of measures μ : (n : ℕ) → Measure ((i : Iic n) → X i), the induced family

-over the intervals Iic n
+equals μ over the intervals Iic n.

-Given a family of measures μ : (n : ℕ) → Measure ((i : Iic n) → X i)
+Given a family of measures μ : (n : ℕ) → Measure ((i : Iic n) → X i), the induced family

-is projective, in the sense that if a ≤ b
+will be projective only if μ is projective, in the sense that if a ≤ b, then projecting

-μ b
+μ b gives μ a.

-Given a family of kernels κ : (n : ℕ) → Kernel ((i : Iic n) → X i) (X (n + 1))
+Given a family of kernels κ : (n : ℕ) → Kernel ((i : Iic n) → X i) (X (n + 1)), and the

-we can construct an additive content over cylinders.
+trajectory up to time n we can construct an additive content over cylinders.
 It corresponds

-to composing the kernels by starting at time n + 1
+to composing the kernels by starting at time n + 1.

 Equations